Developer API

 {

-header: { ts: number, // unix seconds; rejected if older than ~5 min or in the future
+header: { ts: number, // unix seconds; accepted from 10 min past through 3 min future

 to: string }, // the action name, e.g. "app_req_filekey"